 That computer’s eventual fate

 We upgraded to a Commodore 128 in 1986 and donated that computer and disk drive to the school I attended.
 Where it went from there, I don’t know.
-I picked up a few 64s and 1541s at garage sales in the 2005-2009 timeframe, but none of the machines work.
-Getting one of them working is a long ongoing project for me.
-I can’t get that old computer back but I do eventually want to have one pretty much like it up and running.
+I picked up a few 64s and 1541s at garage sales in the 2005-2009 timeframe, but none of the machines still worked as of 2019.
+I was able to acquire a working C-64, and the others will provide parts to keep at least one working for the foreseeable future.
+I can’t get that old computer back but I did end up putting together one very much like it, and it all works.
 That’s the next best thing.